cuongbm/indented_logs/README.md

 # Usage

 Decorators to track down function call with indent.
+This tool is very handly for debugging, since the out is much cleaner than using python `Stack Frames`.
 Both logging function and indent characters are configurable

 **Decorate a function**: